lacikovaM/first-impression/README.md

 **-	Approximately 2000 viewers from 55 countries saw the visual during the congress.**

 2. **Technical Team**
-Technical clearance for the hybrid (online/physical) convention hall included:

-- Training and familiarization with the equipment.
-- 3 dress rehearsals before the live broadcast
-- Working with the OBS program
-- Communicating with those in the studio (reordering of the guest speakers, any technical issues)
-- Communication with colleagues (e.g.: assistants, host/moderator, sound engineer, cameraman)
+I was part of a technical team for technical clearance of the hybrid (online/physical) convention hall.
+Firstly, I underwent thorough training and familiarization with the equipment and OBS program.
+Secondly, I conducted three dress rehearsals before the live broadcast.
+Finally, during the live broadcast, I communicated with my colleagues in the studio (who managed the order of guest speakers) and in the hall (e.g.: assistants, host/moderator, sound engineer, cameraman).
+We all   solve any technical issues  quickly and swiftly to make sure the flow of the conference is smooth.

 ![xxx](images-01/corner.png)